| Title: | A Fully Featured Logging Framework |

 AppenderFileRotating$new( file, threshold = NA_integer_, layout = LayoutFormat$new(), filters = NULL, size = Inf, max_backups = Inf, compression = FALSE, backup_dir = dirname(file), create_file = NULL )

-for the meaning of these arguments.
+size, max_backups, compression, backup_dir, fmtsee rotor::rotate() for the meaning of these arguments.
 Note that

-corresponds to format
+fmt corresponds to format and backup_dir to dir.

 append()